 British marine served with 40 Commando, Royal Marines in Borneo during Indonesian Confrontation, 1964-1965; NCO served with 45 Commando, Royal Marines in Aden, 1966-1967; served with 40 Commando, Royal Marines in Northern Ireland, 1972 and 1979

-REEL 1 Enlistment and training with Royal Marines, 1964: background to enlistment in Royal Marines, 4/1964; reasons for joining as junior marine; drafting to 40 Commando.
-Recollections of operations as marine with 40 Commando in Borneo, 1964-1965: initial jungle training; character of jungle patrols; method of camouflaging skin; nature of ambushes; discomfort of jungle sores; cross border raid on Indonesian kampong.
+REEL 1 Aspects of enlistment and training with Royal Marines in GB, 1964: background to enlistment in Royal Marines, 4/1964; reasons for joining as junior marine.
+Recollections of operations as marine with 40 Commando, Royal Marines in Borneo during Indonesian Confrontation, 1964-1965: drafting to commando; initial jungle training; character of jungle patrols; method of camouflaging skin; nature of ambushes; discomfort of jungle sores; cross-border raid on Indonesian kampong.

-REEL 2 Continues: role during cross border raid; reaction to taking part in raid; character of unit's operational base; leave; air supply of operational base; living conditions; leave in Singapore; long march out of jungle.
-Aspects of operations as corporal with 45 Commando in Aden, 1966-1967: setting up road blocks; operational area in Little Aden; problems of identifying insurgents; relations with civilians.
+REEL 2 Continues: role during cross-border raid; reaction to taking part in raid; description of unit's operational base; leave; air supply; living conditions; leave in Singapore, Malayasia; long march out of jungle.
+Aspects of operations as NCO with 45 Commando, Royal Marines in Aden, 1966-1967: setting up road blocks; operational area in Little Aden; problems of identifying insurgents; relations with civilians.

-REEL 3 Continues: attitude of marines to serving on active service.
-Recollections of operations as NCO with 40 Commando in Northern Ireland, 1972: attending intelligence course prior to posting to New Lodge area of Belfast; spending leave with Parachute Regt in Belfast prior to posting; under fire in New Lodge area; character of operations; number of incidents; removal of IRA weapons prior to Operation Motorman; character of New Lodge area; reasons for friendly fire incidents; method of riot control; intelligence gathering and effect of internment on Nationalist community; criminal element in New Lodge area; character of IRA; attitude to release of IRA prisoners; difficulties of operating amongst civilian population in Belfast; searches for IRA leaderships; character of observation posts; incident when observation post in funeral parlour came under fire; IRA tactics.
+REEL 3 Continues: attitude of marines to active service.
+Recollections of operations as NCO with 40 Commando, Royal Marines in Northern Ireland, 1972: attending intelligence course prior to posting to New Lodge area of Belfast; spending leave with Parachute Regt in Belfast prior to posting; under fire in New Lodge area; character of operations; number of incidents; removal of Irish Republican Army (IRA) weapons prior to Operation Motorman; character of New Lodge area; reasons for friendly fire incidents; method of riot control; intelligence gathering and effect of internment on Nationalist community; criminal element in New Lodge area; character of Irish Republican Army (IRA); attitude to release of Irish Republican Army (IRA) prisoners; difficulties of operating amongst civilian population in Belfast; searches for Irish Republican Army (IRA) leadership; character of observation posts; incident when observation post in funeral parlour came under fire; Irish Republican Army (IRA) tactics.

-REEL 4 Continues: role aiding civil power; character of Operation Motorman; techniques for intelligence gathering; dangers of intelligence gathering; hearts and minds operations.
-Aspects of operations as NCO with 40 Commando in Northern Ireland, 1979: level of intelligence gathering by military; question of need for political solution; importance of Northern Ireland for training and frustration at continuing postings there.
+REEL 4 Continues: role aiding civil power; character of Operation Motorman, 31/7/1972; techniques for intelligence gathering; dangers of intelligence gathering; hearts and minds operations.
+Aspects of operations as NCO with 40 Commando, Royal Marines in Northern Ireland, 1979: level of intelligence gathering by military; question of need for political solution; importance of Northern Ireland for training and frustration at continuing postings there.